 September Birthstone – Blue Sapphire

-We revere these variety of colors for the amazing changing character, or the visual shift in hues in varied lighting.
-These stones can go from blushing blue under the light of day, to violet under the indoor lighting of a common house lamp.
-Impressively, it rates a 9 on the Mohs Scale of hardness, second to the resilient diamond, rated on the scale at 10.
+We revere this variety of colors for the amazing changing character, or the visual shift in hues in varied lighting.
+These stones can go from blushing blue under the light of day to violet under the indoor lighting of a common house lamp.
+Notably, it rates a 9 on theĀ Mohs ScaleĀ of hardness, second only to the resilient diamond, which is rated 10 on the scale.

 Sapphire Shades And Varieties

 As a variety of the mineral corundum, it owes its magnificent chromatic coloration to the elements: aluminum oxide, iron, and magnesium.
-Sharing much in common with the ruby, which is its sister birthstone, sapphires are similar in mineral structure, separated from its sibling primarily by color.
+Sharing many similarities with the ruby, which is its sister birthstone, sapphires are distinguished from their sibling primarily by color.
 We regard a red gemstone as a ruby, while we identify all other hues as sapphires.

 But one of the best-known stones (and one of the most beautiful) is the dazzling royal blue.